Experts Guide

 -

-Liu is the director of the Ocean Circulation Lab at the USF College of Marine Science.
-An oceanographer, he aims to better understand the coastal ocean circulation and air-sea interactions on the West Florida Shelf, including the exchanges of water properties between the estuaries, the shelf and the offshore (Loop Current) system of the Gulf of America.
-He can discuss ride tide forecasts, pollutant tracking, storm surge, oil spills and other issues related to our oceans.
+Liu is a physical oceanographer and director of the Ocean Circulation Lab at the USF College of Marine Science.
+His research focuses on coastal ocean observations and modeling to monitor and forecast problems such as red tide, storm surge, pollution and sargassum.
+He aims to better understand the coastal ocean circulation and air-sea interactions on the West Florida Shelf, including the exchanges of water properties between the estuaries, the shelf and the offshore (Loop Current) system of the Gulf of America.

 Area(s) of Expertise